 There are several risk factors or several terms that trigger Ventricular Fibrillation.
-We must stay conscious about those that can occur at VF anytime, and it’s essential to have an idea about those so that we can stay prepared.
-Here is a list of the facts that can risk heart for Ventricular Fibrillation:
+We must stay conscious of those that can occur at VF anytime, and it’s essential to have an idea about those to stay prepared.
+Here is a list of the facts that can risk the heart for Ventricular Fibrillation:

 - Previous Heart Diseases include heart failure.

 - LIghting or electric shock can trigger VF.

 VFib And AFib: Which Is More Serious?